 So small in size, yet so powerful.

-This small portable speaker is the latest gadget from Tribit, offering incredible value for its money.
-Housing in half plastic, half fabric, with a strong rubber strap for attaching the speaker on the backpack or handlebar.
+This small portable speaker is made in half plastic, half fabric housing, with a strong rubber strap for attaching the speaker on the backpack or handlebar.

 It comes with a USB-C port and a 2600mAh battery, which can last up to 8 hours of playtime.
-Speaker is submergible and dustproof (IP67), but sadly it doesn’t float if you want to use it in the pool.
+Speaker is dustproof and can survive full submersion (IP67).

-There are big physical buttons to control all the necessary things from pairing, volume, play/pause, activating smart assistant, and answering calls.
-You can also connect 2 speakers at once to create a stereo effect.
+There are big physical buttons to control all the necessary things from pairing, volume, play/pause, activating smart voice assistants, and answering calls.
+Extra features include connecting 2 speakers at once to create a stereo effect.